bahmutov/cypress-examples/docs/commands/actions.md

   .select(['apples', 'oranges', 'bananas'])
   // when getting multiple values, invoke "val" method first .invoke('val')
-  .should('deep.equal', ['fr-apples', 'fr-oranges', 'fr-bananas'])
+  // because we are comparing arrays, we need to use "deep.equal" assertion .should('deep.equal', ['fr-apples', 'fr-oranges', 'fr-bananas'])

 // Select option(s) with matching value